undeadjess/serverjars/README.md

 ## Future Plans:

--   Add support for proxys (velocity, bungeecord, geyser...)
--   Add support for more server jars (only vanilla, paper, and purpur are supported at this time)
--   build bukkit and spigot jars and store them in a cache
+-   Build bukkit and spigot jars and store them in a cache

-## FAQ:

--   Why does ServerJars use a database instead of simply fetching the jars from the official websites?
-    -   ServerJars uses a database to store links to the jars as it will be needed when bukkit and spigot jars are added, as they will have to be built from source.
-This also allows for the jars to be fetched from a local database instead of the official websites, which would be slower.